The Graphics Builder features a right click menu populated based on the object that is right-clicked on.

 Enter a name, select a Resource Kind from the drop-down and then click Apply.

-The New Resources dialog box displays. - Edit
+The New Resources dialog box displays.

 The resourcesForm dialog box displays.